Information Regarding Community Based Mental Health Services

 - Threats of suicide or self-harm

-- Threats of harm to another person
+- Threats of harm to others

-Massachusetts Crisis Resources (Available 24/7)
+Massachusetts Crisis Resources (24/7)

-- Call or text 988 any time for confidential support or help connecting to local crisis services.
-Boston.gov
+- 988 Suicide & Crisis Lifeline: Call or text 988 for immediate, confidential support

 Boston Emergency Services Team (BEST)